jibanCat/DigitalHumanities/Han-Ji/naive_bayes/README.md

 | +       | 0.8  | 0.6 | 0.7 | 0.6 | 0.8 | 0.2 | 0.45      |
 | -       | 0.2  | 0.4 | 0.3 | 0.4 | 0.2 | 0.8 | 0.55      |

-the probs are given by the model in my brain 😆.
+the probs are given by the model in my brain.
 We could justify this model by collection large enough of time phrases.

 The normalization factor is following